How To File A Medicare Claim

 DEFINITION (Lists a description/reason for your visit, illness, injury, check-up, annual visit, etc.)

-SUPPLIES (Lists any/all of the supplies and/or medications used for the procedure).
+SUPPLIES (List any/all of the supplies and/or medications used for the procedure).

 NAME, ADDRESS, AND TELEPHONE NUMBER (Of The Healthcare Professional you saw).